swisscom/bugbounty/vulnerabilities/README.md

 a demonstrated security impact
  * Missing or incomplete SPF/DKIM/DMARC
  * Social engineering attacks
- * *1-day vulnerabilities* are accepted four weeks after disclosure at the earliest (see exceptions below).
-Most non-critical patches are applied during standard maintenance windows.

 Moreover, in cases where we generally accept the security impact, we also exclude certain classes of vulnerabilities.

 ### Excluded Vulnerabilities